fundon/daily/en/first-day.md

 * Must write a post every day.
 * Must speak an article every day.

-I think lean English and play games are the same.
+I think learn English and play games are the same.
 Play it and improve the level of games.

 Ok, just do it! :)